Hgoatly/Discover-Skane/README.md

 - **Main content:** Once the 'Enter' button has been clicked, the page disappears, and the user is taken to the main content.

-- The 'Main Content' page has a fixed navbar at the top of the page.
+- **Navbar:** The 'Main Content' page has a fixed navbar at the top of the page.
 The decision was made not to display the logo on the navbar for two reasons.
 Firstly, the logo is clearly displayed on further down the page, and secondly, as the page is one page with different sections, there is no need to have a logo element that navigates back to the home page.
 All of the sections of the page are listed as links on the navbar, as well as a flag icon - which toggles the language of the content from English to Swedish.

-- Below the navbar, the hero image is found, upon which the 'Discover Skåne' logo in superimposed.
+- **Hero Image:** Below the navbar, the hero image is found, upon which the 'Discover Skåne' logo in superimposed.

-- The six sections found below the hero image are as detailed in the 'Site Owners Goals' section.
+- **Six Main Sections:** The six sections found below the hero image are as detailed in the 'Site Owners Goals' section.

 #### Colours Used: